lililayer/streaming_dot_pode/README.md

 ## USAGE
 Add your video files in Resources/ and modify Resources/episodes.json :
-- in `episodes` to matche there pathes and names.
+- in `episodes` to matche there pathes and names
 - in `params` to set episodes table and boxes styles

 Example :